The Graduate Program

 When a committee member can only participate from afar, an accommodation may be made by employing audio or video conferencing during the defense.
 A maximum of two members of the dissertation defense committee may participate remotely, but the committee chair and the sponsor must be present at the defense.

 The dissertation defense committee may convene when one member is prevented from participating by extreme circumstances at the time of the defense.
 Such a last-minute absence will count toward the total of two members allowed to participate remotely.
 If possible, the absent member should submit before the defense a report containing comments, questions, and a provisional vote on the dissertation’s approval.
-The committee chair will convey these questions to the candidate at the defense and rule on the quality the responses made.
+The committee chair will convey these questions to the candidate at the defense and rule on the quality of the responses made.
 If circumstances prevent the submission of a report before the defense, the absent member’s report should be sent as soon as possible after the defense to the dissertation defense committee chair and to the Dean of the Graduate School.
 The committee vote will not be considered final until the report is reviewed and the defense committee chair determines whether any further action is warranted.

 Once the dissertation is successfully defended, it must be converted into what the Graduate School considers acceptable physical form and officially submitted to the University, along with a submission card (provided to the student at the defense) signed by the sponsor and the department chair.
 The PhD Program Coordinator can sign the submission card on behalf of the chair if the chair is not available.
 Students have six months from the time of the defense in which to make further revisions, but many students submit almost immediately after the defense, particularly if the defense is close to the time of Commencement.
 The submission of the completed dissertation is the last step before the awarding of the degree.